RNAdetective/AIDD/README.md

 Rscript /home/user/AIDD/Rscripts/install_packages.R

 ##if the script runs into a error where it asks the user for input just exit out and run it again and that should fix the error.
 Once the Rscript is done running.
 Close the virtualbox and restart again.
 Now you should be able to click on view and click on the last option virtual screen 1.
 A side bar will pop up and you can select the proper screen resolution for your computer.
+You can hold right ctrl and press c to adjust to fill mode then make the window larger.
+This right ctrl + c with toggle between these two views.

 Then have to shut down the machine again and follow the following steps to set up you hard drive.

 EVERYONE REGARDLESS OF WHICH OPTION TO GET THE VIRTUALBOX YOU TOOK.